vbatts/tar-split/tar/asm/README.md

 security concern either, as if it did occur, we would reassemble an archive that doesn't validate signature/checksum, so it shouldn't be trusted anyway.

+Otherwise, this will allow us to defer support for appended files as a FUTURE FEATURE.